lucianosky/DragonsTest/README.md

 # To Do List
 ## Due to limitations in time several aspects were left to be done in the near future:
-- Refactor names: DragonError, DragonResult
+- WIP: Strings as Consts in classes
 - User interface was implemented last.
 There's poor UX at this moment.
 The tableView could be changed by a slider.
 The dragon image should be shown in a second scene with a full size image, along with other Dragon's properties.
 Colors need to be improved.
 - Error messages are not popping yet on the View Controller, although this should be easy since events are flowing down to the VC.
 - Current API does not make possible to change alert button visual properties.
 A new interface should be made for the dragon sound for bigger impact.
 Perhaps playing also a sound.
 - Create routers: Each scene will be reference by a specific Router.
 Routers will be included in unit testing.
 - Data binding will be implemented with the use of closures.
 A test button could be implemented on the Navigation Bar to simulate data update, URL can be callled again and data refresh down to the View Controller.
 - Change DragonResult to native Result on Swift 5.
+- LogHelper: log on FireBase
+- Replace strings consts in each class

 # Unit Test
+- WIP - DragonListViewModelTests
-- Missing Unit Tests
+- WIP - Missing Unit Tests
 - Coverage at this point is 48%.
 It should be noted that it was over 60% during most development, but later it was left behind.
 - ViewController does not include unit test coverage yet.
 - A couple of methods were included in ViewModel and Model, they need unit test coverage.